SurfaceW/dotfiles/README.md

 OSX Series:

-- `tab` - open the current directory in a new tab
-- `pfd` - return the path of the frontmost Finder window
-- `pfs` - return the current Finder selection
-- `cdf` - cd to the current Finder directory
-- `pushdf` - pushed to the current Finder directory
-- `quick-look` - Quick Look a specified file
 - `man-preview` - open a specified man page in Preview
 - `trash` - move a specified file to the Trash
 - `open` - Open directory in Finder of Mac